 The Federal Trade Commission conducted an expansive study in 2012, and the results were stunning.
-The study found that one in four American consumers had one more errors on their credit reports.
+The study found that one in four American consumers had one or more errors on their credit reports.
 During 2020, American consumers filed more than 280,000 complaints regarding credit report mistakes.

 Because mistakes don't announce their arrival on credit reports, they can languish for weeks, months, or years.
 Unsuspecting consumers then wonder why they weren't approved for that car or home loan.
 The ramifications of shattered credit scores can affect so many aspects of one's life.

 Consequently, Consumer Attorneys encourages you to visit annualcreditreport.com to obtain your free credit report from Experian, as well as the other two major credit reporting agencies.
-If any information looks unfamiliar or questionable, call our team immediately at (800)604-0466.
+If any information looks unfamiliar or questionable, call our team immediately at +1800-MISTAKE.

 The Fair Credit Reporting Act (FCRA) protects consumers' rights in a number of ways.
 As it applies to credit reports, the FCRA gives consumers the right to: